 Little Leaks = Big $$$

-Leak Detection makes business sense, and Northern Utility services provides state of the art leak detection services throughout the State of Alaska.
-Whether you simply need to find a service line leak, survey an entire distribution system, or obtain an emergency leak detection, our trained operators are equipped to meet your needs.
+Leak Detection makes business sense, and Northern Utility services provides state of the art leak detection services throughout the state of Alaska.
+Whether you simply need to find a service line leak, survey an entire distribution system, or obtain an emergency leak detection, our trained technicians are equipped to meet your needs.

 Leak Detection Process

 As part of our service, we provide an Initial consultation to learn system layout, leak symptoms and other information that may provide clues to narrow the search.
 Next, we utilize acoustic listening equipment to listen on valves and service lines to narrow down the search area.
-Finally, a leak noise correlator is used to pinpoint leak locations.
+Finally, a leak noise correlator or tracer gas detector is used to pinpoint leak locations.

 Methods of Leak Detection